yWorks/yfiles-for-html-demos/demos/complete/hierarchicgrouping/README.md

 Additionally, each user action triggers a run of the _incremental mode_ of the _hierarchic layout algorithm_ to ensure that the currently visible part of the graph is always well-organized but remains still similar to the previous arrangement.

 Recursive edges are edges whose source is inside a group node while its target is outside this group node, and vice versa.
 When those edges leave a group node at the side to reach a node left or right of the group node, information to keep the layout stable after expanding/collapsing the group node may be lost.
-Therefor, a new routing styles is introduced which will preserve this information.
+Therefore, a new routing style is introduced which will preserve this information.
 This routing style forces all edges to enter groups at the top and leave them at the bottom.

 ## Things to Try